Skip to Content

 • You have completed the first 3 tutorials in this group.

-SAP HANA provides the ability to store and perform queries on spatial data such as a point, a line segment, or a polygon.
+SAP HANA Cloud provides the ability to store and perform queries on spatial data such as a point, a line segment, or a polygon.
+Additional details can be found at SAP HANA Cloud, SAP HANA Database Spatial Reference.

 This tutorial is meant to be an introduction to this topic.
-For a deeper dive on the topics of graph and spatial, see the tutorial groups Introduction to SAP HANA Spatial Data Types and Smart Multi-Model Data Processing with SAP HANA Cloud.
+For additional content see the tutorial groups Introduction to SAP HANA Spatial Data Types, Smart Multi-Model Data Processing with SAP HANA Cloud, and the multi-model chapters in Basic Trial - Introduction to SAP HANA Cloud that is available once you sign up for the basic trial.

 • Step 1